Dublin, Ireland

 Program Overview

-Follow in the footsteps of James Joyce and five Irish prime ministers at Ireland’s largest and most richly diversified university.
-UCD is ranked among the top one percent of universities worldwide and offers rich research opportunities, an active student union that stokes the campus social scene, and quick access to the lively city center.
+Follow in the footsteps of James Joyce and five Irish prime ministers at Ireland’s largest university, ranked among the top one percent of universities worldwide.

 Details at a Glance